RichardDooling/LegalPro/Chapter_7/Chapter_7.md

 ## Confidentiality & Corporations

+What does the company want?

+* How to determine what the incorporeal entity of a corporation “wants” in a given situation?
+* Think of [Model Rule 1.13][aba1.13] as an exhaustion of internal remedies within the company to determine what IT wants.

 ### Model Rule 1.13(b)

 “If a lawyer for an organization knows that an officer &hellip; is engaged in action &hellip; that is a violation of law &hellip; likely to result in substantial injury to the organization &hellip; the lawyer shall refer the matter to higher authority in the organization &hellip; including &hellip; the highest authority &hellip;"